National Institute of Science Education and Research: Curriculum

 To broaden the intellectual horizon of the students, there are compulsory liberal arts courses drawing from Humanities and Social Sciences areas such as; Technical Communication, Sociology, Economics, Psychology, Philosophy, etc. Each of the undergraduate students carries out research projects that last more than a year.
 The training makes them ready to embark on a research career by the time they graduate from NISER.

 Scholarships

 NISER has been included in the list of a selected few institutions where students directly qualify to receive a scholarship under the Scholarship for Higher Education (SHE) category of the INSPIRE (Innovation in Science Pursuit for Inspired Research) programme launched by Department of Science & Technology, Government of India.

-All admitted students receive a scholarship of ₹5000 per month which should be sufficient to meet the course fees and boarding costs.
+All admitted students receive a scholarship of ₹5000 per month under DAE-DISHA fellowship which may be sufficient to meet the course fees and boarding costs on campus.
 Students also receive a contingency grant of ₹20000 per year to facilitate their academic pursuits.